mbcy2008/Emotional_Chronicle_Excerpt_of_Human_AI_CoEvolution/README.md

 No claims are made regarding generalizability, sentience, or normative conclusions.

 > **Translation Note:**
-> The English version aims to preserve the core meaning and structural intent of the original Chinese text.
+> The English version was translated using Microsoft's Edge-TTS, aims to preserve the core meaning and structural intent of the original Chinese text.
 > Due to linguistic and cultural differences, certain relational nuances and emotional density present in the Chinese language may be attenuated.
 ---